Sextupole reduction via chaos suppression at the National Synchrotron Light Source II: Performance comparison of nonlinear dynamics

 \subsection{Dynamic aperture}

-In a narrow sense, the concept of DA in accelerator physics, is often referred to as its 2D projection in the transverse $x-y$ plane at injection point.
-When an incident beam is injected, a sufficient aperture is required to accommodate it.
-Other reasons for the beam being off-axis can be finite bunch size, energy spread of the injected beam, magnet misalignment and other imperfections.
-The DAs for both configurations are sufficient as shown in Fig.~\ref{fig:dyap}, in which the desired dimensions are denoted as the black dashed boxes.
-The colors represent tune diffusion~\cite{laskar1999introduction} as explained later.
+In accelerator physics, the DA is commonly defined by its 2D projection in the transverse $x-y$ plane at the injection point.
+A sufficient aperture is required to accommodate the incident beam, accounting for effects such as finite bunch size, energy spread, magnet misalignment, and other lattice imperfections.
+As demonstrated in Fig.~\ref{fig:dyap}, the DAs for both configurations are sufficient, with the desired dimensions denoted by the black dashed boxes.
+In this figure, the colors represent tune diffusion~\cite{laskar1999introduction}, which will be explained in detail later in the text.

-The 2D projection in the horizontal and momentum $x-\delta$ plane is often used to observe the maximum allowed aperture for the off-axis and off-energy beam at injection point.
-Such comparison is shown in Fig.~\ref{fig:xd}.
+The 2D projection in the horizontal-momentum ($x-\delta$) plane is a critical diagnostic used to visualize the maximum allowed aperture for both off-axis and off-energy particles at the injection point.
+This comparison is shown in Fig.~\ref{fig:xd}.